 Estonia - Volbriöö

 Volbriöö is celebrated throughout the night of 30th April and into the early hours of 1st May, and is a public holiday called "Spring Day" (Kevadpüha).
 Volbriöö is an important and widespread celebration of the arrival of spring in the country.
 Influenced by German culture, the night originally stood for the gathering and meeting of witches.
 Modern people still dress up as witches to wander the streets in a carnival-like mood.
-In Tartu, the university town in southern Estonia, students in fraternities and sororities, start the night with a traditional procession through the streets, followed by visiting each other's sororitiy houses throughout the night.
+In Tartu, the university town in southern Estonia, students in fraternities and sororities, start the night with a traditional procession through the streets, followed by visiting each other's sorority houses throughout the night.

 Finland - Vappu

-Known as Vappu this is one of the four biggest holidays in Finland along with Christmas Eve, ‘New Years Eve and Juhannus - Midsummer).
+Known as Vappu this is one of the four biggest holidays in Finland along with Christmas Eve, ‘New Years Eve and Juhannus - Midsummer.

-One tradition is to drink sima a home-made low-alcohol mead along with freshly cooked tippaleipä, (funnel cakes).
+One tradition is to drink sima, a home made low-alcohol mead, along with freshly cooked tippaleipä, funnel cakes.

 In the capital, Helsinki, the capping takes place (on 30th April at 6 pm) of Havis Amanda, a nude female statue.

 For most university students, Vappustarts a week before the day of celebration and seems to be like ragweek in Ireland.
 Vappu coincides with the May Day parade.
 Traditionally, 1st May is celebrated by the way of a picnic in a park.
 For most, the picnic is enjoyed with friends on a blanket with food and sparkling wine.
-Some people arrange extremely lavish picnics with pavilions, white tablecloths, silver candlebras, classical music and extravagant food.
+Some people arrange extremely lavish picnics with pavilions, white tablecloths, silver candelabras, classical music and extravagant food.
 The picnic usually starts early in the morning, where some of the previous night's party-goers continue their celebrations.
 Some student organisations reserve areas where they traditionally camp every year.
 Student caps ,mead and streamers and balloons have their role in the picnic and the celebration as a whole.